awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-support-tables-by-container-type.md

 The following table lists supported output captions formats for this output container, sorted by the input captions container and input captions format\.

+**Note**
+You can create sidecar captions outputs only as part of a job that also generates a video output\.

 |  Input Captions Container  |  Input Captions Format  |  Supported Output Captions Formats  |
 | --- | --- | --- |